 No, this is not a “just fix it in photoshop” situation.

-However, for some wedding couples, I only have a short amount of time to go to one specific spot to take a very important photo.
+However, for some wedding couples, I only have a short amount of time to go to one specific spot to capture a very important photo.
 I’m at the mercy of a timeline, and even though the light isn’t perfect, I’m going to do the best I absolutely can.

 However, using Color Balance, Curves, and Layers, post-processing can do wonders!
+With post-process softwares, photos can look beyonds amazing and will still turn out perfect for viewing by friends and family!